-On June 30, 2022, the The Company and Spark HoldCo, Holdco ("Spark Holdco", and together with certain subsidiaries of the Company and Spark Holdco, (the the "Co-Borrowers") entered into a Credit Agreement (the "Credit Agreement").
-The Credit Agreement provides for maintain a senior secured borrowing base credit facility with Woodforest National Bank, as administrative agent (the "Agent"), swing bank, swap bank, issuing bank, joint-lead arranger, sole bookrunner and syndication agent, and the other financial institutions party thereto as lenders.
-As further described below, on June 28, 2024, the Company entered into the First Amendment (the "First Amendment") to its senior credit facility (as amended by the First Amendment, the "Senior Credit Facility"), which allows the Co- Borrowers to borrow up to \$195.0 million on a revolving basis.
-The Senior Credit Facility provides matures on June 30, 2027 and has a borrowing capacity of \$205.0 million.
+The Company and Spark Holdco ("Spark Holdco", and together together with certain subsidiaries of the Company and Spark Holdco, the "Co-Borrowers") maintain a senior secured borrowing base credit facility with Woodforest National Bank, as administrative agent (the "Agent"), swing bank, swap bank, issuing bank, joint-lead arranger, sole bookrunner and syndication agent, and the other financial institutions party thereto as lenders.
+As further described below, on June 28, 2024, the Company entered into the First Amendment (the "First Amendment") to its senior credit facility (as amended by the First Amendment, the "Senior Credit Facility").
+The Senior Credit Facility matures on June 30, 2027 and has a borrowing capacity of \$205.0 million.
 As a result of the First Amendment to the Credit Agreement, we wrote off \$0.1 million in deferred financing costs.

-Borrowings under the Senior Credit Facility are available for working capital loans, loans to fund acquisitions, swingline loans, and letters of credit.
-The Senior Credit Facility expires on June 30, 2025, credit and, all amounts outstanding thereunder are payable on following the expiration date.
-First Amendment, for repurchases of Series A Preferred Stock (subject to the terms and conditions therein).
+Borrowings under the Senior Credit Facility are available for working capital loans, loans to fund acquisitions, swingline loans, letters of credit and, following the First Amendment, for repurchases of Series A Preferred Stock (subject to the terms and conditions therein).